What is seasonal affective disorder (SAD)?

 Seasonal affective disorder (SAD) is a type of depression that usually recurs at the same time of year.
-It’s thought that changes during autumn and winter, such as the fewer hours of sunlight, affect your body’s internal rhythms, and the parts of your brain that make mood-regulating hormones.
-Seasonal affective disorder is sometimes called the winter blues or winter depression
+It’s thought that changes during autumn and winter, such as the fewer hours of sunlight, can negatively impact your mood.
+The darker days can disrupt your body’s internal ‘clock’, the parts of your brain that make mood-regulating hormones, and how much Vitamin D you produce.
+Seasonal affective disorder is sometimes called seasonal depression, winter blues or winter depression.

 If you have SAD you might find you’re:

 - having trouble waking, and sleeping more than usual

 - feeling more hungry than usual and craving stodgy and sugary carbohydrates